htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     amount of free space on your execute partition, minus ``RESERVED_DISK``.

 :macro-def:`RESERVED_DISK`
-    Determines how much disk space (in kB) you want to reserve for your own machine.
+    Determines how much disk space (in mB) you want to reserve for your own machine.
 When HTCondor is reporting the amount of free disk space in a given partition on your machine, it will always subtract this amount.
 An example is the *condor_startd*, which advertises the